-The cinema is not the confessional, and simply by blowing them up on the big screen.
+The cinema is not the confessional, and problems do not get solved simply by blowing them up on the big screen.
 Neither will they be solved by blowing up all the smartphones and computer screens.
 Technology isn’t the issue, really.
 The issue is desire and what to do with it.
 It is precisely in this area that the celibates might not be so ignorant after all and, however odd it sounds, may have even amassed some serious experience.

 In our Hollywood, YouTube, BuzzFeed world, crammed to bursting with sexual imagery, there is an image which seldom pops up.
 It might be called the spiritual secret of celibacy, and it is the image of sex as a gift.
 Everybody knows that Catholics call marriage a sacrament, but not everybody quite knows what that means.
 A sacrament has been summarised as ‘a visible sign of invisible grace’, and this translates into non-theology-speak like this: a sacrament is what you can look at and see what God’s love is like.
 Marriage, not sex, is a sacrament, but sex is the climactic expression of that self-gift which is the essence of love.
 Catholics have always understood marriage to be a symbol of Christ’s love for his Church so, it follows, really great marital sex will give you a pretty good idea of the intimate mystery that Christianity is all about.